jacinyan/spreadsheet-importer-demo/README.md

-# A React on Rails app for the coding challenge
+# A React on Rails demo for the coding challenge

 ## Features